emvicy/documentation/mvc.md

 The "Worker".
 Here you are receiving commands from Controller and do things with data.
 Try to avoid implementing business logic here - this always belongs to a Controller.

+A Model Class has to be placed inside your module's Model folder (see [/modules/{moduleName}/](/1.x/directory-structure#modules-moduleName)

 ---

 <a id="View"></a>